 Chihiro wakes up with tears streaming down her cheeks.

-She used to have many strange dreams a few years ago — a blur of colors spinning round in her head teasing her memories so cruelly she could remember nothing whenever she woke up, nothing at all.
+A few years ago, she used to have many strange dreams — a blur of colors spinning round in her head, teasing her memories so cruelly she could remember nothing whenever she woke up, nothing at all.
 Everytime it was like that and then it had stopped but never once had her dreams been so overwhelming.

-This time it leaves her heart wrenching, desperately yearning for something she'd lost — something she knows she knows but cannot remember.
+This time, it leaves her heart wrenching, desperately yearning for something she's lost — something she knows she knows but cannot remember.

-And Chihiro feels like she's going mad, like she's run for miles but her destination is still nowhere in sight and she has no idea what she's looking for.
-Her heart aches and Chihiro grips the blanket hard in her hands.
-She cannot breath as her tears keep rolling down, slowly washing away any traces of her dream until it's completely gone away.
+Chihiro feels like she's going mad, like she's run for miles but her destination is still nowhere in sight and she has no idea what she's looking for.
+Her heart aches.
+She grips the blanket hard in her hands.
+She cannot breathe as her tears keep rolling down, slowly washing any traces of her dream until it's completely gone away.

 She doesn't remember how.
 She doesn't remember why.
 She doesn't even remember who.